EmergeTools/emerge-android/gradle-plugin/README.md

   }

   snapshots {
-    // Optional, snapshots use debug builds, we recommend using separate build type. tag.set("snapshots")
+    // Optional, snapshots use debug builds, we recommend using a separate tag. tag.set("snapshots")
     snapshotsStorageDirectory.set("/src/main/snapshots") // Storage of locally generated snapshots apiVersion.set(33) // Android API version to run snapshots on, must be 29, 31, 33 or 34.